juzzlin/Argengine/README.md

 Argengine
 =========

-Looking for a simple argument parser logger for your C++ project? `Argengine` might be for you.
+Looking for a simple CLI argument parser for your C++ project? `Argengine` might be for you.

 # Features

 * Automatic help generation
+* Based on simple lambda callbacks
 * Builds with CMake
+* Designed for modern C++
 * Extensive unit tests
 * Single .hpp/.cpp
 * Very easy to use